Each year, the staff awards provide a chance to recognise the hard work, dedication or fabulous care given by our staff members and teams.

-Service Improvement, Education and Research Award – This award will go to the team/individual who have implemented an idea or innovative approach or made more efficient and effective using an innovative approach, which has resulted in a saving of time or money, improved practice or a new way of working.
+Service Improvement, Education and Research Award – This award will go to the team/individual who have implemented an idea or innovative approach or made more efficient and effective using an innovative approach (maybe through a the Quality Improvement Programme), which has resulted in a saving of time or money, improved practice or a new way of working.
 They may have carried out or published innovative research papers, taken on a service/quality improvement programme, been involved with clinical trials or taken part in training or education with the end result of benefitting patients.

 Extra Mile Award – Clinical – This award will celebrate an individual or team in working in a clinical area, that goes above and beyond to help the Trust deliver its objectives and values.
 Bringing about change and clear benefits for patients, their colleagues and the Trust as a whole.

 Extra Mile Award – Non-Clinical – This award will celebrate an individual or team working in a non-clinical area that goes above and beyond to help the Trust deliver its objectives and values.
-Bringing about change and clear benefits for patients, their colleagues and the Trust as a whole.
+Bringing about change and clear benefits for the Trust as a whole.